 Note that the PA-DSS does not apply to customized applications developed solely for the participant and not sold or licensed to other third parties.
 Such applications will not be listed on Visa's Website.
-However, such customized developed applications may be subject to application penetration testing requirement of PCI-DSS.
-(Section 11.3)
+However, such customized developed applications may be subject to application penetration testing requirement of PCI DSS.
+(Requirement 11.3)

-POS Software Applications Location Application Version Associated Merchant Number(s)
+POS Software Applications Location Application Version Associated Outlet MID